WORKING DEFINITIONS & KEYWORDS

 Politics of Difference:

-In her book Justice and the Politics of Difference, 6 6 x button 6
+Justice and the Politics of Difference,

 Young, Iris Marion.
 Justice and the Politics of Difference.
 Princeton Univ.
 Pr., 1990.